mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

-When looping through a query with '<cfloop>', you need to make sure that
-you have a '<cfoutput>' tag around your content (or around the loop) to
-ensure the ColdFusion instructions are recognized.
+When looping through a query with '<cfloop>', you need to make sure you have a '<cfoutput>' tag around your content (or around the loop) to ensure the ColdFusion instructions are recognized.

-When looping through a query in 'cfscript', you'll need to reference the
-query just like you would a multidimensional array, using the counter
-set up in in your for statement to pick up the correct row from the
+When looping through a query in 'cfscript', you'll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
-recordset.
 So the syntax becomes 'recordsetName.ColumnName[rowNumber]'.

 ## 7. Arrays

 Often we need to organize a group and put them into a *collection*.
 There are two main types of collections: **arrays** and **structures**.

 An **array** is a number-indexed list.
 Picture a city block of houses.
 Together they form an array and their addresses are the **indices**.
 Each house on the block will have a unique address.
-Some addresses might
-be empty, but the addresses are all in a specific order.
-The **index**
-is the address of a specific element inside the array.
-In CFML the index
-always begins with '1'.
-An array is defined in CFML as an opening '['
-then zero or more elements, and a closing ']'.
+Some addresses might be empty, but the addresses are all in a specific order.
+The **index** is the address of a specific element inside the array.
+In CFML the index always begins with '1'.
+An array is defined in CFML as an opening '[' then zero or more elements, and a closing ']'.
 Try out this code:

 #### Tag